AnBenPue/Lego_mosaic_generator/README.md

   </a>
 </p>

 The following step is the parsing of the designs, this is, we need to select the bounding box for the design in order to generate the anchor points that will be used to extract the color information and then convert it to Lego bricks.
 It is important that the number of bricks per row and column is correct, if not, it may cause a misplacement of the anchor points which will cause the parsing of the design to fail.
+It is possible to add many reference points as desired.
+If we press **'r'** the image will reset and the reference points erased.
+When the selection is complete, pres **'s'** to save the design.
 <p align="center">
   <a>
     <img src="images/design_corner_selection.png" width="400"  alt="Logo">